NBA Trade Rumors: Los Angeles Lakers’ Julius Randle Aware Of Trade Chatter Involving The Dallas Mavericks

 — mike fisher ✭ (@fishsports) January 17, 2018

 With such uncertainty surrounding his NBA future, Julius Randle took the time to speak to the Dallas media (courtesy of Dallas Morning News) about the trade rumors he has been mentioned in.
-It is clear that the Dallas native has contemplated playing for the Mavericks.
+It is clear that Randle, a Dallas-native has contemplated playing for the Mavericks.

 “Whatever happens, happens.
 At the end of the day, I can only control what the player can control — and that’s my energy and effort going out there, being a professional.
 Dallas is my hometown.
 Obviously, I love the city of Dallas.
 But right now I’m an L.A.
 Laker.”